douglasmuirhead/study-notes-terraform-associate/3-terraform-providers.md

 The best practice is to always specify a minimum version that your modules are known to work with, either by using `>=` or `~>`.

 If you are defining provider version in your module configurations, you should not configure maximum versions.
 This will create scenarios where updating a module's provider version could mean updating large amounts of resources and carry a high risk level.
 Instead, you should only define a minimum version, and let the root module & the maintainers of it define the maximum version.

+## Provider discovery

+When `terraform init` is run, Terraform reads configuration files in the current working directory and determines which plugins are required.
+It follows this process:

+* Determine which plugins are required
+* Search for installed plugins already installed locally
+* Download additional plugins to the `.terraform/providers/` directory
+* Decide which plugin versions to use based on the configured [version constraints](/3-terraform-providers.md#provider-version-constraints)
+* Write a lock file to ensure Terraform will use the same plugin version until the next `terraform init`

+## Upgrading plugins

+If you need to upgrade plugins, you can use the following command:

+`terraform init -upgrade`

+This command will re-check the [Terraform Registry](registry.terraform.io) to discover whether new versions are available within the configured [version constraints](/3-terraform-providers.md#provider-version-constraints).